manaswini2001tech/Mini-Project-Machine-Learning-/README.md

 The machine is trained only to tell the difference in 3 categories of images.
 1. Ice cream cone
 2. Pretty Sunflower
-3. Rugby ball leather
+3. Rugby ball leather<br/>
-<br/>If an image other than this uploaded it will decide the one most similar among these 3 categories and will also display their percnetages of their similarity with these 3 types.
+If an image other than this uploaded it will decide the one most similar among these 3 categories and will also display their percnetages of their similarity with these 3 types.<br/>
 #### INPUT:
 _An image will be uploaded._
 #### OUTPUT: